Tedeschi and climate change – the future is at stake.

 For any Amarone lover, the name Tedeschi needs no introduction.
 One of the famous great Valpolicella families, with vineyards owned there since 1630.
 Today, Antonietta, Sabrina and Riccardo now run the Tedeschi business.
 They are the children of Renzo and Bruna Tedeschi.
 That’s some job, as there are currently 46 hectares of vineyard and around 500,000 bottles produced each year.

-Environmental aspects of winegrowing are of fundamental importance here.
-For example, the viticulture is organic, with some biodynamic methods.
+Environmental aspects of wine growing are of fundamental importance here.
+For example, viticulture is organic, with some biodynamic methods.
 They also favour the native grapes of this land.
 Consequently, you would expect Corvina, Corvinone, Rondinella and Molinara.
 In addition to these mainstays are the rarities; Oseleta, Forselina, Negrara, Rossignola and Dindarella.

 Climate change in Valpolicella

 Vine training in Valpolicella often uses the traditional Pergola Veronese.
 It’s essentially a high system where the leaf canopy can protect the grape bunches from sunburn.
-In modern times, many vineyards in the Veneto use other systems such as guyot.
+However, in modern times, many vineyards in the Veneto use other methods such as guyot.
 These can be more efficient but potentially more prone to burnt grape bunches during heat spikes.

-Tedeschi uses Pergola for their Monte Olmi Amarone, and use guyot elsewhere.
+Tedeschi uses Pergola for their Monte Olmi Amarone and uses guyot elsewhere.
 So how can they best manage climate change to ensure outstanding expressions of all their wines?